RT06A - Lower Yauyos

 Tributary 06 - the Yauyos subcatchment.
 (Eustace Barnes)

-Site T06A - the study site location: below the bridge on the main Canete valley highway.
-(John Forrest)
+Site RT06A - the study site location: below the bridge on the main Cañete valley highway.
+(November 2021) (John Forrest)

-Site T06A - View downstream from the study site.
-(John Forrest)
+Site RT06A - View downstream from the study site.
+(November 2021) (John Forrest)